locationtech/jts/doc/JTSOp.md

   * standard input (WKT or WKB)
   * files in various formats (WKT, WKB, GeoJSON, GML, SHP)
 * execute any spatial or scalar function available in the TestBuilder
+* "spread" execution over each geometry component from one or both inputs
+  * `-each [ a | b | ab ]`
+* run op multiple times using a list of op argument values
+  * `-args v1 v2 v3 ...`
+* repeat operation execution multiple times, to provide better timing results
 * output the result in the formats WKT, WKB, GeoJSON, GML, SVG
 * display information about the input geometries and function timing
 * load other functions dynamically with `-geomfunc` parameter (as a Java class with static methods)
-* chain operations together by reading input from stdin
+* chain operations together by writing/reading input from `stdin` and using OS piping

 ## Examples